peterhinch/micropython-micro-gui/README.md

 Constructor mandatory positional arguments:
  1. `writer` The `Writer` instance (font and screen) to use.
  2. `row` Location on screen.
  3. `col`
  4. `width` Width of the object in pixels.
  5. `nlines` Number of lines of text to display.
 The object's height is determined from the height of the font:
  `height in pixels = nlines*font_height`
- As per most widgets the border is drawn two pixels beyond the control's boundary.
+ As per all widgets the border is drawn two pixels beyond the control's boundary.

 Keyword only arguments: